alexander-irbis/awesome-bookmarks/README.md

 * [BurntSushi/quickcheck](https://github.com/BurntSushi/quickcheck) - QuickCheck is a way to do property based testing using randomly generated input
 * [blt/smallcheck](https://github.com/blt/smallcheck) - an exhaustive checker in Rust
 * [japaric/criterion.rs](https://github.com/japaric/criterion.rs) - A statistics-driven micro-benchmarking library
+* [Thinkofname/stylish](https://github.com/Thinkofname/stylish) - A webrender based UI system that can (hopefully) be used in games.

 ### Parsers